Spain offers Madrid as host of December UN climate summit

 Sánchez, a Socialist, is trying to stay in power as Spain holds a general election on Nov.
 10.

-Spain said U.N. officials will consider Spain's proposal at their meeting in Bonn, Germany, next week.
+Spain said U.N. officials will consider Spain's proposal next week at their meeting in Bonn, Germany.
+It wasn't immediately clear on what scale the conference would be held if Madrid is chosen as an alternative.
+Last year's climate conference in Katowice, Poland, was attended by more than 20,000 people.

+U.N.
+Climate Change Executive Secretary Patricia Espinosa said Spain's offer would allow organizers to host the summit on its original timetable.

+"It is encouraging to see countries working together in the spirit of multilateralism to address climate change, the biggest challenge facing this and future generations," Espinosa said.

 ———